Agenda

 Simon Jones

-Independent treasury expert
+Independent treasury consultant

 Simon Jones

-Independent treasury expert
+Independent treasury consultant

 Simon has over 30 years of experience in finance, treasury and transaction banking across both developed and emerging markets.
 Simon was previously Chief Customer Officer at ClearBank and lead the client management, product & marketing teams at the UK’s first cloud based infrastructure clearing bank.